 What Are Swollen Lymph Nodes in Neck?

-Picture 1 – Swollen Lymph Node in Neck
+- 2 Swollen Lymph Nodes in Neck Types

 These refer to the inflammation or enlargement of lymph nodes located in the neck area that is just below the chin.
 There are over 600 lymph nodes in the human body.
 The ones located in the neck get enlarged most frequently.